ihhub/penguinV/doc/opencl/API_description.md

 # API description

+The minimum OpenCL version supported by this library is 2.1.

 ## Namespaces
 **penguinV**
 - ***ImageOpenCL*** - a 8-bit image with default number of colors as 1 (gray-scale image).
 If the the number of color channels in this description is not implicitly specified then it is a 1 (gray-scale image).